 Palau country brief

 Palau is an independent country in a Compact of Free Association with the United States.
 It is a democratic republic with directly elected executive and legislative branches.
 Presidential elections take place every four years, at the same time as the United States' presidential election, to select the President and the Vice-President.
 The last election was held in November 2012.
 President Remengesau Jr won office at the election and was inaugurated on 17 January 2013.
 He is both Head of State and Head of Government.
-Antonio Bells is Palau's Vice President.
+Antonio Bells is Palau's Vice President and Minister of Justice.

 The Palau National Congress (Olbiil era Kelulau) has two houses.
 The Senate has nine members elected nationwide and the House of Delegates has 16 members, one each from Palau's 16 states.
 All of the legislators serve four year terms.
 Each state also elects its own governor and legislature.

 The Council of Chiefs is an advisory body to the president containing the highest traditional chiefs from each of the 16 states.
 The Council is consulted on matters concerning traditional laws and customs.

 The judicial system consists of the Supreme Court, National Court, the Court of Common Pleas, and the Land Court.
 The Supreme Court has trial and appellate divisions and is presided over by the Chief Justice.